Bob Boyles provided the following history and, with Wes Collins, the route descriptions for these two East Face routes.

-I first visited the eastern side of the Lost River Range (The Pahsimeroi Valley) in 1972, while working on a helicopter contract for the Forest Service.
+I first visited the East Side of the Lost River Range (The Pahsimeroi Valley) in 1972, while working on a helicopter contract for the Forest Service.
 Flying through the range provided me a view that few ever get to see.
-While all of the range is impressive from the eastern side, one face stood out from the others.
+While all of the range is impressive from the East Side, one face stood out from the others.

 In the fall of 1975, Mike Weber and I decided to throw caution to the wind and give this face a serious attempt.
 We loaded up all of the gear we thought we’d need and made the brutal drive to the end of the road up the West Fork of the Pahsimeroi River.
 Hiking through open sagebrush, we made quick work of the approach and found a nice grass-covered spot for our camp at the lower tarn just above timberline.
 Curious to see the face up close, we grabbed our crampons and axes and headed up the snow and ice to where the bare rock began.

 Just as we were approaching the final section of snow and the start of our proposed route, we heard a rumble from above, freezing us in our tracks.
 A Volkswagen-sized rock was flip-flopping down the face.
 Within seconds, it reached terminal velocity bouncing back and forth down the face.
 We stood motionless in our stances trying to figure out if we should go left, right, or just clasp our hands and pray.
 Fortunately, the rock deflected about 40 feet to our right.
 We just stood there watching it tear up snow and bounce to the flats and the tarn at the bottom of the cirque.